oldvalley49/chm13_annotation_v5.3/README.md

-Proposed changes to the CHM13 annotation
+## Proposed Changes to the T2T-CHM13 Annotation